 Restoring the environment and objects

-You see how to use the dw restore-cluster command, which you can use either to pass the environment's Cloudera resource name (crn) or to pass the identifier of an activated environment.
+You learn how to use the dw restore-cluster command, which you can use either to pass the environment's Cloudera resource name (crn) or to pass the identifier of an activated environment.

 Passing the Cloudera resource name (crn) will activate the cluster from the backup file and restore all the entities and database contents.

-Passing an activated environment identifier will restore all the entities and database contents to the running environment.
+Passing an activated environment resource name will restore all the entities and database contents to the running environment.
 Passing the environment identifier is useful when you need to change activation parameters, but requires manual reactivation.

-In the steps below, you see to use dw restore-cluster to pass the Cloudera resource name (crn) to activate the cluster.
+In the steps below, use dw restore-cluster to pass the Cloudera resource name (crn) to activate the cluster.

 • Your Azure cluster must run version 1.6.3-b319 (released May 5, 2023) or later.